Close Menu

 The use of drugs is not necessarily drug addiction.
 Likewise, having an occasional drink does not equal alcoholism.
 When the SSA determines whether or not drugs or alcohol is material to your case, they look at a pattern of dysfunctional behavior.

 For example, if you have used illegal drugs for 10 years and cannot quit, even after rehabilitation, then chances are good the SSA will find drugs are material to your case.
-Also, the SSA will examine whether your drug use disrupts your relationships, family life, and friendships.
+Also, the SSA will examine whether your drug use impacts your relationships, family life, and friendships.
 Additionally, they will look to see if you have any physical conditions from long term substance abuse.

 MENTAL CONDITIONS, ALCOHOLISM, AND DRUG ADDICTION